i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/setup-central-poller/import-virtual-appliance.md

 :::

-# Steps to import a vm in VMware
+# Steps to import a VM in VMware

 ## Downloading the virtual machine